industrial-edge/upload-app-to-iem-with-iectl/docs/installation.md

 ```
 The output should state that the API is accessible on your IP and Port.

 __Warning__ : Access to the remote API is equivalent to root access on the host.
-Only do this in a trusted environment.
+DO this in trusted environment only.

 ### Install IE Publisher CLI

-To install the IE Publisher CLI, follow these instructions:
+To install the IE Publisher CLI on your Linux device, follow these instructions:

-1. Download the IE Publisher CLI executable file from [Industrial Edge Hub](https://iehub.eu1.edge.siemens.cloud/downloads) and copy the file to your device.
+1. Download the IE Publisher CLI executable file from [Industrial Edge Hub](https://iehub.eu1.edge.siemens.cloud/downloads) and copy the zip file to your device.
 Extract the files from the zip file.

 2. Open terminal in the directory with the IE Publisher CLI and run this command to make the IE Publisher CLI executable.